on November 27th, 2019 (JST) current information.

 Immigration and Visa

-Your passport must be valid for at least the duration of your stay.
+To enter Thailand, your passport must be valid for at least six months.

 - Visa, passport, and other information is subject to change without notice.
 Be sure to check with the Embassy, Consulate, or travel agency.

 - Tobacco: Cigarettes 200 pieces, or cigars 250 g